Kenshiro-28/T-Rex/README.md

 ## Quick guide

 - Download Eclipse IDE for C/C++ Developers: https://www.eclipse.org/cdt/
-- Download this repository and create a new C Project in the project root folder
+- Create a new C Project in the root folder of the repository
 - Add the JSON-Glib dependencies to your project
 - Edit the file **RunExample.c** and set the name of the selected example in the **SELECTED_EXAMPLE** macro
 - Compile and run the project